Enjoy outdoor art shows, Broadway productions, unique gallery exhibits and other artistic events in Orlando (Harry P. Leu Gardens pictured).

 Located in Loch Haven Park, Orlando Shakespeare Theater is currently offering productions of Henry IV, Part 1, and The Three Musketeers, which are available on select dates through March 15.

-If you’re visiting Orlando with children and want to expose them to culture, take them to the all-ages Orlando Repertory Theatre, also part of Loch Haven Park.
+If you’re visiting Orlando with children and want to expose them to culture, take them to the all-ages Orlando Family Stage (formerly Orlando Repertory Theatre), also part of Loch Haven Park.

 The Winter Park Playhouse